Eliza Poe: Boston

+Marriage and children

 In the summer of 1802, at the age of fifteen, Eliza married Charles Hopkins.
-Hopkins died three years later in October 1805, possibly of yellow fever, leaving Eliza an eighteen-year-old widow.
+Hopkins died three years later in October 1805, possibly of yellow fever, leaving Eliza an 18-year-old widow.
 The Baltimore-born David Poe Jr. saw Eliza performing in Norfolk, Virginia, and decided to join her acting troupe, abandoning his family's plans for him to study law.
-Poe married Eliza only six months after Hopkins's death in 1806.
+Poe married Eliza only six months after Hopkins died in 1806.

 The couple traveled throughout New England and the rest of the northeast, playing in various towns such as Richmond, Philadelphia, and at an outdoor summer theater in New York City before finally settling in Boston.
 They stayed in Boston for three consecutive seasons of thirty weeks each in a theater that fit an audience of about one thousand.
 Reviews at the time often remarked on Eliza's "interesting figure" and "sweetly melodious voice".

-Though times were difficult, the couple had two sons; William Henry Leonard was born in January 1807 (nine months after their wedding) and Edgar was born on January 19, 1809, at a boarding-house near Boston Common, close to where their troupe was performing.
+Though times were difficult, the couple had two sons; William Henry Leonard was born in January 1807, nine months after their wedding, and Edgar was born on January 19, 1809, at a boarding house near Boston Common, close to where their troupe was performing.
 Eliza performed until 10 days before Edgar's birth and may have named her second son after the Mr. Edgar who led the Charleston Comedians.

+New York City

 The family relocated to New York City in the summer of 1809.
 Eliza had often been praised for her acting ability while David's performances were routinely criticized harshly, possibly due to his own stage fright.
 David, an ill-tempered alcoholic, abandoned the stage and his family about six weeks after moving to New York.
 Though David's fate is unknown, there is some evidence to suggest he died in Norfolk on December 11, 1811.
-In his absence, Eliza gave birth to a third child, a daughter she called Rosalie, in December 1810.
-Rosalie was later described as "backward" and she may have been intellectually disabled.
+Eliza gave birth to a third child, a daughter she called Rosalie, in December 1810.
 Eliza continued traveling as she performed.